 Birthday Party Boy is LEGO set 71021-16.
 It has a score of 87.
 This is average compared to all other sets.
-It is ranked in the top 24.66% scored sets on Brick Insights.
-Based on 4 scored reviews, 13 reviews total.
+The set is recommended by 2 reviews, based on 4 scored reviews and 13 reviews total.
+It is ranked in the top 24.93% scored sets on Brick Insights.
 We know this set was released in 2018, and it is categorised in Collectable Minifigures.

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.